ADMINISTRATION:

 in spite of heavy shellfire.
 He went on to repeat this process,

-back and forth, through heavy enemy gunfire, with no thought
+back and forth, through heavy enemy gunfire, with no thought for

-a severe wound and he could no longer continue.
+wound and he could no longer continue.

-Lance Corporal Halliwell was a modest man, maintaining that
+Lance Corporal Halliwell was a modest man, maintaining that he

-chance, as they never thought of anything but their duty.
+never thought of anything but their duty.

-He returned to Middleton amid public jubilation and a civic
+He returned to Middleton amid public jubilation and a civic welcome

-welcome by the Mayor and Mayoress of the borough.
+by the Mayor and Mayoress of the borough.

 Joel Halliwell died on the 14th June 1958.